blacklocus/aurora-echo/README.md

   - Allows multiple inputs (use one option flag per input).
 - `-h, --minimum-age-hours`
   - If an existing managed instance has been created within the last `-h` hours, abort creation of a new instance.
 Defaults to 20.
+- `-i, --interactive`
+  - Prompt the user for confirmation before making changes.
+Defaults to true.
 - `--help`
   - Show options and exit.

+### `modify`
+- **What**: Progress a database instance from `new` to `modified` by optionally adding an IAM role.
+In order to prevent a branching state diagram, all lifecycles must pass through this stage.
+If no IAM role need be applied, simply leave off the optional parameter and the state will be progressed without actually changing the cluster or instance.
+- **How**: Look for a managed instance in RDS that is in the stage `new`.
+Apply the provided IAM role to it, if any.
+This stage could be expanded in order to modify other attributes not available via API on creation.
+- **When**: You may want to run this periodically on a cron job.
+It will only operate when an instance is in the `new` stage and its cluster has status `available`.
+- **State**: Leaves the new db in the `modified` state

+#### Configuration
+- `-a, --aws-account-number [required]`
+  - Your AWS account number
+- `-r, --region [required]`
+  - e.g. `us-east-1`
+- `-n, --managed-name [required]`
+  - The managed name tracking the instance you want to promote.
+This is the same as the `--managed-name` parameter used in the `new` step.
+- ` -iam, --iam-role-name`
+  - The name of the IAM role.
+This will be converted to an ARN in order to apply it to the cluster.
+- `-i, --interactive`
+  - Prompt the user for confirmation before making changes.
+Defaults to true.
+- `--help`
+  - Show options and exit.

 ### `promote`
-- **What**: Progress a database instance from `new` to `promoted` by updating a record set's DNS entry in Route53 to point to the newly promoted database's endpoint.
+- **What**: Progress a database instance from `modified` to `promoted` by updating a record set's DNS entry in Route53 to point to the newly promoted database's endpoint.
-- **How**: Look for a managed instance in RDS that is in the stage `new`, and update the supplied record set's DNS entry to its endpoint.
-Move any appropriate existing instance's stage from `promoted` to `retired`, and update this instance's stage from `new` to `promoted`.
+- **How**: Look for a managed instance in RDS that is in the stage `modified`, and update the supplied record set's DNS entry to its endpoint.
+Move any appropriate existing instance's stage from `promoted` to `retired`, and update this instance's stage from `modified` to `promoted`.
 - **When**: You may want to run this periodically on a cron job.
-It will only operate when an instance is in the `new` stage and has status `available`.
+It will only operate when an instance is in the `modified` stage and has status `available`.
 - **State**: Leaves the new db in the `promoted` state
 - **State**: Leaves the previously promoted db in the `retired` state